lrhan/CIDH-caffe/README.md

 You can download the data set and labels from [UCMerced-4](https://mp.weixin.qq.com/s/6I-eBg2_m-T0ugBBHG1yEg).
 The password is `ti2v`.
 The train label file and test label file is `train_label.txt` and `test_label.txt`, respectively.

-After download the data set, you will change the path in label files.
+After download the data set, you will change the data set path in label files.

 For example, the path in my train label file is `/home/lrh/dataset/UCdataset-4/agricultural00.jpg 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0` where `1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0` is `agricultural00.jpg`'s label, and you need to replace the path of the data set with your path `you path/UCdataset-4/agricultural00.jpg 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0`.